royee17/GrammarVae_Paper/README.md

 Example:
 * `python grammar_vae.py --latent_dim=56 --epochs=50` % train a model with a 56D latent space and 50 epochs

 To compute the model results:

+Go to Theano-master and run:
+* `python setup.py install`

+The experiments with molecules require the rdkit library, which can be installed as described in http://www.rdkit.org/docs/Install.html.

 1 - To generate the latent representations, go to: